bajrariya/signup_automation_task/README.md

-a.Python– main programming language. b.Playwright– for browser automation. c.Pytest– for testing the script.
+a.Python– main programming language. b.Playwright– for browser automation. c.Pytest– for testing the script. d.PyCharm- IDE used to write and run the script.

 How it Works:
 -The script opens a browser (like Chrome or Edge).